YingqiWang-HIT/A-Novel-Method-for-Multi-Channel-Data-Recovery-from-Constellation-Ground-Telemetry-Links/README.md

 # TiDAL-Net: Time-Drift-Aware Liquid Spatio-Temporal Graph Network

 This repository provides a clean public PyTorch implementation of **TiDAL-Net**.
+The paper is currently under review; more detailed information will be released upon acceptance.

 The code is organized for GitHub release and follows the structure used in the companion public repositories: the proposed method is fully implemented, while third-party comparison methods are provided as independent adapter files because their official implementations belong to their original authors.